robertotonde/mulitistore_firebase_app/README.md

 # multistore_firebase

-a flutter project that enables suppliers to open an onlie store and display their product ..customers can visit the shops and buy products and get a delivery option .. the app enable customers to pay online via stripe , track their product and rate suppliers customer services.
+a flutter project that enables suppliers to open an onlie store and display their product ..customers can visit the shops and buy products and get a delivery option .. the app enable customers to pay online via stripe , track their orders and rate suppliers customer services.

 ## Getting Started